 In order to provide an atmosphere in which open communication can occur without disrupting the academic mission or daily functions of the University, the following procedures are established to govern the distribution of published materials, handbills, posters, petitions for signature, etc., on campus:

-- Written materials may be distributed by members of the University community at any point on campus except in the Garnett Library, Drago College Store, Putnam Cafeteria, Residence Hall, academic classrooms, and computer labs.
+- Individuals may distribute non-commercial, written materials (i.e. leafleting) on campus subject to the parameters outlined in the University's Expressive Activity Policy.
+Distribution of written materials may be distributed by members of the University community at any point on campus except in the Garnett Library, Drago College Store, Putnam Cafeteria, Residence Hall, academic classrooms and computer labs.
+Persons on request may be required to identify themselves, and are required to be responsible for littering that they create in any leafleting effort.
+Normal vehicular and/or pedestrian traffic must not be disrupted.

 - Distribution of written materials at athletics and other University-sponsored activities will be restricted to the outside entrance areas of the event’s location.
 Normal vehicular and/or pedestrian traffic must not be disrupted.

 - Distribution of advertising or other published materials not sponsored by a member of the University community may be left for voluntary pick-up in designated locations on campus.
-Contact the Coordinator of Student Life and Development for a current list of permissible locations.
-(255-7233).
+Contact the coordinator of student life and development for a current list of permissible locations, (417) 255-7233.

 When the manner or place of distribution of written or electronic materials constitutes a violation of this policy or a disruption of normal University activities, a University official will request the distributors to discontinue distributions or alter procedures so as to comply with this policy.
 If the distributors refuse to comply with this policy, the University official shall advise them that they may face disciplinary or other appropriate action.

-As used in this document, solicitation means the sale, lease, rental, or offer for sale, lease, or rental of any property, product, merchandise, publication, or service, whether for immediate or future delivery; an oral statement, electronic communication, or the distribution of printed material, merchandise, publication, or service; the oral, written, or electronic appeal or request to support or join an organization other than a registered student, faculty, or staff organization; the receipt of or request for any gift or contribution.
+As used in this document, solicitation means the attempted sale, lease, rental or offer for sale, lease or rental of any property, product, merchandise, publication, membership, or service, whether for immediate or future delivery; an oral statement, electronic communication or the distribution of printed material, merchandise, publication or service; the receipt of or request for any gift or contribution; or the distribution of information in support of these activities.

 Approval for registered student organizations, University organizations, or University departments to conduct solicitation activities can be given so long as they: